jwq10101010/collaboration-framework/README.md

 Several individuals could decide to band together and collaborate in a cluster of Federated Wikis (local charter or club).
 They can establish rules and guidelines as needed.

 ### Individual level
-Each individual can decide to self-host a Federated Wiki server and collaborate on other wiki pages from all over the world on any topic available.
+Each individual can decide to self-host a Federated Wiki server and collaborate on other wiki pages from all over the world and even across civilizations and dimensions on any topic available. (let's all work together)

 ### Notes
 - At the government level, could have multiple clustered department groups